Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 They rolled from the cave, through the trees.

-Silence returned; then the ground split open and a hail of dirt and broken twigs hurled them from the place.
+Silence returned; then the ground split open and a hail of dirt and broken twigs hurled them from their place.

 Alix was frozen again.
 He slipped from her grasp.